Reducing the environmental impact of coffee

 Paper and Cardboard

 The roastery is committed to being paperless as far as possible.
 All invoicing and correspondence is completed via email.
 We avoid printed paper where possible and only include a small thermal printed packing slip with each order.
 We reuse cardboard boxes where possible.
-Our coffee from Rwanda is vacuum packed inside strong cardboard boxes.
-Rather than placing these directly into recycling, we reuse these boxes to send out coffee and equipment.

 Packaging and Recycling